shukikat/SocialMediaAPIUsingMongoDB/README.md

 # Description

 This application was built using with Express, MongoDB, and mongoose using  Typescript.
 In this application, you are able to add, delete, and get users, abd their thoughts.
-In additios users can add and delete reactions to their thoughts and users can also add and delete friends.
+In addition,  users can add and delete reactions to their thoughts and users can also add and delete friends.
 The actions are all completed via making applicable API calls.

 ## Installation